 - Key (optional)

 Using An Elevator Key

 Most modern elevators have a master elevator key.
-You might have seen your building manager or a fireman with one of these special elevator keys.
+You might have seen your building manager or a fireman with one of these special elevator access keys.
 Anyone with one of these keys is getting an express ride.
 You can buy an elevator key on eBay for $20 or less depending on the model.
-Just make sure that you buy the right key for your elevator.
+Just make sure that you buy the right access key for your elevator.

 Independent Service Or Elevator Express Mode (Button Combo Elevator Hack)

 Many older elevators can be put into “independent service” mode by pressing and holding both the Door Close and your desired floor buttons at the same time for 5 seconds.
 If successful, your elevator should go straight to your floor and bypass all other floors.
 I’ve tested it on multiple systems including older OTIS, DOVER, and DESERT models.

 Here’s the button combo sequence for elevator independent service mode:

 - From the elevator buttons panel, press and hold the “Door Close” button with one of your fingers until the door closes.
 Don’t let go.

 - While the Door Close button is still being pressed down, use another finger and press and hold a floor button.